kbrsh/blog/src/posts/machine-learning.md

 ## The Code (Coming Soon)

+## Conclusion

+This article is a work in progress.
+Feel free to give any suggestions or fixes.
 <!-- Now that we know how a neural network works, we can begin coding this up in Python/NumPy. -->

 <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.1/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>